 All authors are required to grant the NSO a license to publish.
 Please read the NSO publishing policies before submission.

 More information on article processing fees here.
 Several funders have unique agreements with Wiley, where part of the APC (Article Processing Charge) or the full APC is covered by the funder.
 Please read more here.
-In addition, Wiley offers waivers and discounts to corresponding authors based in developing countries.
+In addition, Wiley offers waivers and discounts to corresponding authors based in low- and lower middle-income countries.
 Read more here.

 Editors of the NSO sister journals Oikos, Ecography and Journal of Avian Biology have the option to offer the author a transfer to Wildlife Biology.
 If your manuscript is recommended for transfer to Wildlife Biology, you can opt for automatic referral.
 Your manuscript, along with any related reviews, will be transferred for consideration by the editorial team.
 The NSO journals also participate in the Journal Transfer Networks provided by the publisher Wiley.
 Journal editors may recommend your manuscript to a more suitable Wiley journal via an expedited referral process.

 Transfers are offered to facilitate rapid publication of good quality research that is unable to be accepted by the original journal.
 Manuscripts of authors who opt for a referral will be automatically transferred, along with any related reviews, for consideration by the editorial team of the receiving journal.

 The decision to accept your manuscript for publication will be communicated by the EiC through email.

 Manuscripts are edited to improve communication between author and reader.
 Electronic page proofs are sent to the corresponding author, showing the final layout of the article as it will appear in the published version.
 Proofs should be read carefully for typesetter's errors and the accuracy of author affiliations, tables, references, mathematical expressions, etc. No major alterations to content can be made at this stage.